Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Variational quantum algorithms

 where the action of $\mathcal{N}_j$ on the $j$-th qubit is specified by

 with $\sigma_j^a$ a Pauli operator on site $j$ and parameters $-1 < q_x, q_y, q_z < 1$.

 We focus on the anisotropic case where the $y$-direction is maximally affected by noise, i.e., $q_y=0$.
-Inizialiting the system $n$ qubits in $\ket{\mathbf{0}}$, we study two hardware-efficient variational circuits with building blocks
+Initializing the system with the $n$ qubits in $\ket{\mathbf{0}}$, we study two hardware-efficient variational circuits with building blocks

 where $CZ_{i,i+1}$ is a controlled-$Z$ gate between qubits $i$ and $i+1$, and $R^a_{i}(\theta_{k,i})$ is a single-qubit rotation of qubit $i$ around axis $a$ [see Fig.~\ref{fig:Fig_vqa} (a) for a representation].